oemof/tespy/docs/tutorials/starting_values.rst

     modifications have to be made on this setup.
 We plan to include respective examples here in the future.

+You can download the full code of this example here:
+:download:`starting_values.py </../tutorial/advanced/starting_values.py>`

 Topology of the heat pump
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Following the first tutorial a slightly different topology for a heat pump